-ATTENDANCE/ABSENCE POLICY: It is assumed that you want to be present when well but if you are not well, PLEASE stay home.
-We will not be Zooming the rehearsals this year as classes are expected to meet in person.
-Attendance will be recorded each day.
-If you are tardy, it's likely that you are marked absent for the day unless you check in with your section leader, so please plan accordingly.
-Students are allowed to miss up to 3 rehearsals without penalty to their grade.
+ABSENCE POLICY: Students are allowed to miss up to 4 rehearsals without penalty to their grade.
 This should allow for severe illness, family obligations, paper writings, or "just don't feel like it" days.
 In other words, these are days to do what you want to with them.
-Because of this generous allotment, grades will begin to decrease on the 4th absence.
-Missing 4 days will result in a drop of one letter grade, 5, two letter grades, 6, three letter grades, and 7 or more will result in an F. It is your responsibility to keep track of these days.
-Any absence, regardless of the reason is an absence, so allow for a vacation or unexpected illness so that you do not exceed your three days.
-Honestly, I hate dealing with excessive absences but it is part of my responsibly to do so.
-Missing a rehearsal during performance week will count as 2 absences and missing a performance will automatically drop your grade to an F. Absences for quarantining and Covid-19 related illnesses will be dealt with individually based on YOUR initiated correspondence with the conductor.
-If you have an extended circumstance, please communicate with me as I have no way of knowing if you have difficulties or need help if you remain secretive.
-You can trust me to keep a confidence.
+Because of this generous allotment, grades will begin to decrease on the 5th absence.
+Missing 5 days will result in a drop of one letter grade, 6, two letter grades, 7, three letter grades, and 8 or more will result in an F. It is your responsibility to keep track of these days.
+Missing a rehearsal during performance week will count as 2 absences and missing a performance will automatically drop your grade to an F. In the event of an absence that is unavoidable (emergency), an alternate assignment will be given to make up for the missed concert.
+When choir retreats are scheduled, these are mandatory.
+Missing a choir retreat will result in three class absences.
+Chronic tardiness will result in a lowered grade.